 Cognitive Behaviour Therapy (CBT), offered by clinical psychologists, can also be effective in alleviating distress and adapting to tinnitus.
 CBT is threefold: changing the way a person perceives tinnitus; teaching ways to focus attention away from tinnitus; and achieving control over stress.

 For the vast majority of people there is no specific surgical procedure that provides a treatment for tinnitus.
 However, following successful surgical treatment for some ear problems, tinnitus may sometimes disappear (e.g. otosclerosis, middle ear effusion).

 Accurate diagnosis and treatment of Meniere’s disease may also result significantly reduced tinnitus.

 There is some school of thought that herbal remedies and Vitamin B12, taken under medical supervision, may be helpful for some people.
 It really depends on the cause of the tinnitus and we recommend that you consult a specialist to discuss these options.

 Where tinnitus is related to a jaw alignment problem, it is treatable.
 If you suspect this is a possible cause, it is worthwhile consulting your dentist.

 Unfortunately, tinnitus is not a simple problem with a simple solution.
 Everybody’s tinnitus noise is specific to them, and as a result treatments need to be tailored to the individual.

-If you would like to discuss your problem or arrange for a Tinnitus assessment, we recommend that you call us on 1300 674 934, or click here to book a free Tinnitus check.
+If you would like to discuss your problem or arrange for a Tinnitus assessment, we recommend that you call us on 1300 674 934, or click here to book a no cost* Tinnitus check.